ether/ueberDB/README.md

 ## How to add support for another database

-1. Add your database to `packages.json`, this will happen automatically if you run `npm install %yourdatabase%`
+1. Add the database driver to `packages.json`, this will happen automatically if you run `npm install %yourdatabase%`
+1. Create `databases/DATABASENAME_db.js` and have it export a `Database` class that derives from `lib/AbstractDatabase.js`.
+Implement the required functions.
+1. Add a service for the database to the test job in `.github/workflows/npmpublish.yml`.
-1. Add some example settings to `test/lib/databases.js` for your database.
+1. Add an entry to `test/lib/databases.js` for your database and configure it to work with the service added to the GitHub workflow.
-1. Look at `databases/mysql_db.js`, your module have to provide the same functions.
-Call it `DATABASENAME_db.js` and reimplement the functions for your database.
-Most of your work here will be copy/paste from other databases so don't be scared.
-1. Add your database Travis setup steps to `.travis.yml`, see the `before_install` section and MySQL example.
-Note that MySQL has a preloaded script (comes from mysql.sql) which preloads the database with 1M records.
-If you can, you should do the same.
+1. Install and start the database server and configure it to work with the settings in your `test/lib/databases.js` entry.
-1. Run `npm test` and ensure it's working.
+1. Run `npm test` to ensure that it works.
-1. Branch from master `git checkout -b my-awesome-database` and submit a pull request including the changes which should include **1 new and 3 modified files**.
-1. Once merged we really need you to be on top of maintaining your code.

 ## License